-14.35 Those details will assist the public to understand the information made available by an agency or minister in its disclosure log.
-For example, the topic or theme that unites a collection of papers may not be readily apparent unless the terms of the FOI request and the scope of the FOI disclosure is explained.

-14.36 A practical design issue that arises is whether additional information of the kind described above should be listed in the disclosure log, or provided as an attachment or as a preface to the information made available under the disclosure log.
-The template disclosure log at Annexure A contains a column for summarising the relevant FOI request, so that all relevant information is provided in a single table.
-However, this will increase the size of the table, and agencies may prefer to include this information elsewhere on their disclosure log webpage.

-14.37 It is also open to an agency or minister to supplement the disclosure log in other ways.
-For example, an agency may wish to point out that information in a document published on the disclosure log has been revised and published by the agency in a different form; that the information provides only a partial picture of an issue; or that the information is taken from an internal working paper or other document that does not necessarily reflect the views of the agency, minister or the Government.
-Any supplementation of this kind should be distinct from the information published in the disclosure log.
+- 14.48 These details will assist the public understand the information made available by an agency or minister on its disclosure log.
+For example, the topic or theme that unites a collection of papers may not be readily apparent unless the terms of the FOI request and the scope of the FOI release are explained. - 14.49 A practical design issue that arises is whether additional information of the kind described above should be listed on the disclosure log or provided as an attachment or preface to the information made available under the disclosure log.
+The template disclosure log at Annexure A Template Disclosure Log contains a column for summarising the relevant FOI request, so that all relevant information is provided in a single table.
+However, this will increase the size of the table and agencies and ministers may prefer to include this information elsewhere on their disclosure log webpage. - 14.50 It is also open to an agency or minister to supplement the disclosure log in other ways.
+For example, an agency may wish to highlight that information in a document published on the disclosure log has been revised and published in a different form; that the information provides only partial or superseded information about an issue; or that the information is taken from an internal working paper or other document that does not necessarily reflect the views of the agency, minister or the Australian Government.
+Any supplementation of this kind should be distinct from the information published on the disclosure log.
 The disclosure log should provide an accurate historical record of information in documents released by an agency or minister under the FOI Act.
+However, s 11C does not require publication of documents recording the FOI decision-making process because the work involved in doing so may pose an additional administrative burden without any corresponding public benefit.